-Northern Powergrid (Yorkshire) plc is a private company limited by shares incorporated in England and Wales and is part of the Northern Powergrid Holdings Company group of companies (the "Northern Powergrid Group").
-The company is registered in England and Wales and the address of the registered office is Lloyds Court, 78 Grey Street, Newcastle-upon-Tyne, NE1 6AF.
+Northern Powergrid (Northeast) plc is a public company limited by shares incorporated in England and Wales and is part of the Northern Powergrid Holdings Company group of companies (the "Northern Powergrid Group").
+The company is registered in England and Wales and the address of the registered office is Lloyds Court, 78 Grey Street, Newcastle upon Tyne, NE1 6AF.

-The nature of the Company's business model, strategic objectives operations and its activities are set out in the Strategic Report and in the Directors' Report.
+The nature of the Company's business model, strategic objectives, operations and activities are set out in the Strategic Report and in the Directors' Report.